Bellman–Ford algorithm: Algorithm

 Since the longest possible path without a cycle can be $|V|-1$ edges, the edges must be scanned $|V|-1$ times to ensure the shortest path has been found for all nodes.
 A final scan of all the edges is performed and if any distance is updated, then a path of length $|V|$ edges has been found which can only occur if at least one negative cycle exists in the graph.

+The edge (u, v) that is found in step 3 must be reachable from a negative cycle, but it isn't necessarily part of the cycle itself, which is why it's necessary to follow the path of predecessors backwards until a cycle is detected.
+The above pseudo-code uses a Boolean array (visited) to find a vertex on the cycle, but any cycle finding algorithm can be used to find a vertex on the cycle.

+A common improvement when implementing the algorithm is to return early when an iteration of step 2 fails to relax any edges, which implies all shortest paths have been found, and therefore there are no negative cycles.
+In that case, the complexity of the algorithm is reduced from $O(|V|\cdot |E|)$ to $O(l \cdot |E|)$ where $l$ is the maximum length of a shortest path in the graph.

 Proof of correctness

 The correctness of the algorithm can be shown by induction: